vinaynaidu/blog/_posts/2015-08-27-fiddler-composer-tweaks.markdown

 FiddlerScript is supported from version `4.4.7.1` and up.

 Another cool tip about fiddler: if you usually don't want to capture all the traffic going in and out from every application, but just want fiddler's traffic, start fiddler with `-noattach` parameter and it will do just that.
-I've added shortcut to my taskbar with this param and use that when I need am working with endpoints, which is most of the time!
+I've added shortcut to my taskbar with this param and use that when I'm working with endpoints, which is most of the time!